• Skip to primary navigation

 Make-ahead freezer breakfast sandwiches

-How to make easy freezer breakfast sandwiches
+How to make easy freezer breakfast sandwiches (summary)

 1. Make the breakfast patties: I decided to make my own breakfast sausage patties with a mixture of ground pork and ground beef (beef and pork mince) and flavored it very simply with salt, pepper, garlic and onion powder and a little dried oregano.
-You could easily use ready-made burger patties or buy sausage meat from your local butcher and form them into patties but making the mixture yourself gives you more control and you can customize it to suit your palate and play around with the flavors.
-Alternatively you can use sliced ham or bacon instead of sausage patties or leave the meat out all together if you want to keep them vegetarian.
+You could easily use ready-made burger patties or buy sausage meat (turkey sausage is great too) from your local butcher and form them into patties but making the mixture yourself gives you more control and you can customize it to suit your palate and play around with the flavors.
+Alternatively you can use sliced ham or crispy bacon instead of sausage patties or leave the meat out all together if you want to keep them vegetarian.

-2. How to make eggs for breakfast sandwiches: I tested this recipe with both omelette-style eggs and fried eggs and the omelette-style are not only easier to make in bulk, but they re-heat a lot better than the fried eggs.
+2. How to make eggs for breakfast sandwiches: I tested this recipe with both omelette-style eggs, scrambled eggs and fried eggs and the omelette-style are not only easier to make in bulk, but they re-heat a lot better than the fried eggs.
 The little egg patties are so easy to make and you can choose to do them in the oven or on the stove.
 Whisk together the eggs and seasoning and cook the mixture in a large frying pan topped with a lid.
 Once the egg is set slip it out of the pan and use a steel cup measure to cut out rounds of egg.
 A one cup measure is the perfect size to fit onto English muffins but use any round cutter you have.
 If you wanted to make loads of sandwiches, you could pour the egg into a greased sheet pan and bake in the oven until set.

 4. How can I customize these further?
 The egg part of the breakfast sandwich is so customizable.
 To make a healthy breakfast sandwich you could add any sauteed veg at this point (peppers, spinach, onions and mushrooms all come to mind).
 You could also add herbs or spices to change the flavor up a little.